IanMelvin/ianmelvin.github.io/projects/seriousgames.md

     <div>
       <p class="text-left pb-1 fs-5">
 						  After the departure of a fellow programmer from the team, I inherited responsibility for the powerups.
 At the time there was only a template, a manager component for the player, two power ups in a prototyped state.
 Since I took over, I expanded the total to 7 power ups and have continued to update the manager to expand its ability to interact with other systems such as the HUD and the player camera, for when the player uses a Speed Boost to increase their acceleration to effect camera drag.
 The current power ups include: Speed Boost, Homing Missile, Shockwave, Shield, Smokescreen, and more.<br><br>
-							  A unique elements of Deadpedal is that each track comes with an Environmental Hazard, such as the volcanic eruption on the tropical island track or the explosion of an old gas station on our western usa desert track.
+							  One of the unique elements of Deadpedal is that each track comes with an Environmental Hazard, such as the volcanic eruption on the tropical island track or the explosion of an old gas station on our western usa desert track.
 In the game, these take the form of power ups that players can pickup, unlike regular powerups they alter the track and serve as a potential hazard to every player.
 These have been a fun challenge as they need to work within the powerup structure but effect systems outside of the manager I've had to work closely with artists for both Powerups and Environmental Hazards, mainly the VFX team, to ensure smooth implementation of their assets and that it we have a unified vision of how these systems function.
       </p>
     </div>
     <h2 class="text-center my-4 fs-1">User Interface</h2>